 The downtown Grand Rapids area continues to see a large amount of new construction, both housing and commercial development.
-More than 35 new restaurants were opened in 2022, from many different flavors and price points.
+A 22-story residential tower atop the Studio Park entertainment complex is set for completion by summer 2024, and there are several other smaller residential projects ongoing downtown as well.
+Several new restaurants and retail shops opened in and around the downtown area in 2023, giving residents some new options for dining out and shopping.
 The entertainment venues are back to having regular schedules, with the Van Andel Arena being the central downtown venue for both sporting events and high-profile concerts.
-The DeVos Convention Center is also hosting a regular slate of large conventions, which helps to bolster the hotels and restaurants that saw a slower rebound from the COVID-19 pandemic.
+The city and county recently approved the construction of a 12,000-seat outdoor amphitheater to be situated along the Grand River waterfront.
+The DeVos Convention Center hosts a regular slate of large conventions, which keeps the hotels and restaurants busy with both local residents and out-of-town visitors.
 All these things continue to make downtown Grand Rapids an area that is drawing more people for both a place to work and a place to live.
 The surrounding suburban areas also continue to see growth as more families are moving to the area and building homes.
 Grand Rapids and the West Michigan region continues to win awards, showcasing why people should live or visit the area.
-Here are some of the recognitions earned in 2022:
+Here are some of the recognitions earned in 2023:

-- Best Places to Raise a Family in the U.S. (#1 Grand Rapids) Rocket Homes - Safest City in Michigan (#1 Grand Rapids) WalletHub - Best Places to Live in Michigan in 2023-2024 (#2 Grand Rapids) U.S. News and World Report - Best Suburbs to Buy a House in Michigan (#3 East Grand Rapids) Niche - Best Business Climate (Mid-Sized) (#3 Grand Rapids) Business Facilities - Best Cities to Start a Tech Career (1 of 4 cities Grand Rapids) Yahoo!Finance - Best Cities to see amazing art (#7 Grand Rapids) USA Today 10Best - Best Places to Live for Quality of Life in the U.S. (#18 Grand Rapids) U.S. News and World Report Data courtesy of The Right Place, Inc. & Experience Grand Rapids
+- Best Small Airport (#1 Gerald R. Ford International Airport) Airports Council International - Nation's Hottest Housing Markets (#7 Grand Rapids/Kent County) Realtor.com - Most Beautiful & Affordable Cities to Live in the U.S. (#2 Grand Rapids) Travel + Leisure - Best Place to Live in Michigan (#2 Grand Rapids) U.S. News and World Report - Best Business Climate (Mid-Sized) (#3 Grand Rapids) Business Facilities - Best Manufacturing Hubs (Large) (#1 Grand Rapids) Business Facilities - US Cities offering the Most Bang for Your Buck (#9 Grand Rapids) GoBankingRates - Top Cities for Young Female Professionals (#10 Grand Rapids) Pheabs - Best Cities in Michigan to Live and Visit (#2 Grand Rapids) Touropia - Hottest Job Markets (#17 Grand Rapids) Wall Street Journal - Best Places to Live for Quality of Life in the U.S. (#14 Grand Rapids) U.S. News and World Report Data courtesy of The Right Place, Inc. & Experience Grand Rapids

 The surrounding region is also host to the world headquarters for a collection of international businesses, from a variety of industries.
-These include Fortune 500 companies such as SpartanNash, UFP Industries, Steelcase, and MillerKnoll, as well as other familiar brands such as Amway, Perrigo, BISSELL, and Wolverine Worldwide.
+These include Fortune 500 companies SpartanNash and UFP Industries, as well as other familiar brands such as Amway, Perrigo, BISSELL, Steelcase, MillerKnoll, and Wolverine Worldwide.
 Although these examples are some of the most recognizable by most people, there are over 130 international companies that call Southwest Michigan home.

-The travel and tourism industry continued to see significant rebounding in 2022 - especially during the summer months when outside activities are the most popular with both West Michigan residents and those that travel here for summer vacations.
-Hotels are consistently seeing pre-pandemic levels of business, and construction of additional rooms is on the rise.
+The travel and tourism industry was quite healthy in 2023 - especially during the summer months when outside activities are the most popular with both West Michigan residents and those that travel here for summer vacations.
+Hotels are consistently seeing occupancy rates above those of 2019 (pre-COVID levels), and construction of additional rooms is on the rise.
 There are plenty of beaches and golf courses to visit in the summer, and a variety of snow activities during the winter months.
-The annual USA Today reader's poll named Grand Rapids the Best Beer City in the U.S. for the fourth time in ten years, bringing to attention the more than 40 craft breweries located within a 30-minute drive of downtown, many of which have full kitchens as well.
+The annual USA Today reader's poll named Grand Rapids the Best Beer City in the U.S. for the third year in a row, bringing to attention the more than 40 craft breweries located within a 30-minute drive of downtown, many of which have full kitchens as well.